👋 INTRO

 But how do you get to this stage?
 How can you constantly make money while having time to be with family and do the things you want?
 Now that’s a real question.
 Here is my thesis.
 It’s not verified yet, but there are a few people out there living it.

-Exploring various business models and mapping out my long-term future over the last few months, I’ve realised there is only one model that fits my desired lifestyle: investing in stocks.
+Exploring various business models and mapping out my long-term future over the last few months, I’ve realised there is only one model that fits my desired lifestyle: stock investing.
 Here is why:

 - Dividend stocks generate cash, non-dividend stocks generate capital gains.

-- Stock purchases and sales have little friction (only you and the broker)
+- Stock transactions are instant and have little friction (you and the broker)

 - Investing in stocks has the best tax brackets (depends on location as well)

-- You are making money without having employees, customers, contractors, properties or any other time and money-consuming dependencies
+- You are making money off businesses, without having employees, customers, contractors, properties or any other time and money-consuming dependencies

 Putting it all together, it seems that stock investing is the ultimate vehicle to freedom and wealth.
 However, if stock investing was simple, everyone would do it.
 So what makes stock investing lucrative, yet unattainable by everyone?